 Whatever perspective you take, the numbers are impressive for two reasons:

-In addition, thousands of companies use the .NET framework since it was first released.
+Additionally, thousands of companies have been using .NET Framework since its initial release.
 That’s why it was no surprise when .NET 5 debuted.
-By extending .NET’s capabilities to open-source, cross-platform capabilities along with several new features, it was a natural evolution of the framework.
+Extending .NET’s capabilities to open-source, cross-platform capabilities, along with several new features, was a natural evolution of the framework.

-.NET 5 was already an excellent foundation for future development, as you can see.
+.NET 5 is already an excellent foundation for future development, as you can see.

-Read about the best ASP.NET Tools for development.
+Read more about the Best ASP.NET Tools For Development.

 .NET 6 isn’t the end of the line, so what’s next?
 How does .NET’s future look?

-To begin with, .NET 5 was the first major step towards the framework’s unification, and it created a single ecosystem of development tools that could handle desktop, web, cloud, mobile, gaming, IoT, and artificial intelligence.
+To begin with, .NET 5 was the first major step towards the framework’s unification, creating a single ecosystem of development tools that can handle desktop, web, cloud, mobile, gaming, IoT, and artificial intelligence applications.

 An overarching system that unifies different development tools is a good idea.
 A single point of access to a vast array of different programming tools simplifies, accelerates, and secures the development process.
 Clients also benefit from reduced development costs.

-As a consequence, it is likely that this unification will continue to strengthen with each passing year.
+As a consequence, this unification will likely continue to strengthen with each passing year.

 In previous versions of .NET Core, the libraries and components of legacy code were not supported.
 This has changed with the introduction of .NET Core 2.0. .NET Core 2.0 features WPF and WinForms, letting developers migrate desktop applications and legacy applications to .NET Core.